evnik/XcodeRN/Xcode12Beta3.md

 For Xcode updates related to Apple silicon, see [Xcode 12 for macOS Universal Apps Beta 2 Release Notes](https://developer.apple.com/documentation/xcode-release-notes/xcode-12-for-macos-universal-apps-beta-release-notes).

+### General

+#### Known Issues for macOS Universal Apps Beta 2

+*   SwiftUI code that uses SpriteKit may not compile.
+(63350569)

+*   To build the Release configuration or run the Profile action on a simulated iOS device, set the Build Active Architecture Only build setting to Yes for both the Debug and Release configurations.
+(64317985)

+*   Projects fail to build for simulated devices.
+(65077539)

+    **Workaround**: Specify `x86_64` as the build architecture.

 #### Deprecations

 *   Quartz Composer is deprecated and won’t launch.